This post may contain affiliate links.

 Mulching is the process of applying a layer of material to the surface of the soil to protect plants and conserve water.
 The purpose of mulch is to keep the soil cool, suppress weeds, and retain moisture.
 Mulching is an important task for vegetable gardens because it helps to improve plant health and yield.

 Mulching is also a gardener’s best friend when it comes to garden upkeep.
-With effectively placed mulch you will water and weed your plants less, and provide them with nutrients that help them to be successful.
-That’s why mulching is an important component of no-dig gardening, and permaculture-based gardening practices like sheet mulch gardening.
+With effectively placed mulch, you will water and weed your plants less and give them nutrients that help them succeed.

 There are a variety of materials that can be used for mulching, but not all of them are suitable for every situation.
 The best mulch materials for a vegetable garden depend on the climate, the type of soil, and the plants that will be grown.